bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612704341/2021-02/123/2021-02-07--T13-25-23_c2f2dn.png)

-### Step1: Setup pfSense to allow inbound traffic for client internet connection
+### Step 1: Setup pfSense to allow inbound traffic for client internet connection

 I know, In a fact pfSense is a router!
 But, as a firewall his will block any trafic by default.
 So, it will be my work to opened just **only** what I needs.